Diff4MMLiTS: Advanced Multimodal Liver Tumor Segmentation via Diffusion-Based Image Synthesis and Alignment: Method

 \subsection{Multimodal CT Synthesizer (MCS) Module}

-Recently, diffusion models have achieved remarkable success in the synthesis of medical images.
-Inspired by Robin Rombach \cite{ldm}, we design a latent feature-based diffusion process capable of synthesizing multimodal liver tumors within latent space, significantly reducing computational complexity while maintaining synthesis quality.
-MCS is divided into two stages: first, a autoencoder is trained to learn comprehensive latent features, including the CT feature encoder $\mathcal{E}$ and decoder $\mathcal{D}$; second, a tumor synthesizer based on a latent diffusion model (LDM) is trained to generate synthetic images.
+MCS is divided into two stages: first, a autoencoder is trained to learn comprehensive latent features, including the CT feature encoder $\mathcal{E}$ and decoder $\mathcal{D}$; second, a tumor synthesizer based on a latent diffusion model (LDM) \cite{ldm} is trained to generate synthetic images.
+This latent feature-driven diffusion process enables efficient and reliable tumor generation within a compact latent space.

 Specifically, the VQGAN-based autoencoder performs the encoding and reconstruction between the image $x_0$ and its latent representation $z_0$, giving $\tilde{x}_0=\mathcal{D}(z_0)=\mathcal{D}(\mathcal{E}(x_0))$.
 Since the universal autoencoding stage only requires training once and can be utilized repeatedly for multiple diffusion model trainings \cite{ldm}, we adapt the pre-trained autoencoder \cite{difftumor}.
-The diffusion process transpires within the latent space $Z$, where synthesized image features are reconstructed into the pixel space $X$.

 The diffusion process comprises a forward process and a reverse process.
 The forward diffusion process transforms the data distribution into a standard Gaussian distribution at each time step $t \in $ by the following process:

 where $\epsilon$ is the random noise, $\bar{\alpha}_{t}$ denotes the noise level.

 The reverse generation process aims to gradually generate data samples from the noise by the following process:

 where $y$ is the tumor mask for conditioning information.
 During the inference stage, a coordinate within the liver region is randomly selected as the center point, and random values for the semi-axes $x$, $y$, and $z$ are assigned.
 An ellipsoidal mask approximating the tumor is then generated based on these parameters, followed by elastic deformation to produce the tumor mask $y$, indicating the location of the synthesized tumor.
 During the training stage, $\epsilon_{\theta}\left(\cdot \right)$ denotes the denoising encoder, the training objective of LDM can be written as: